Meirshomron/BrickBreaker2D/README.md

 	- [ ] Small paddle.
 	- [ ] Go through side walls.
 	- [ ] Plant bombs near the brick.
-	- [ ] Increase/Decrease lives.
+	- [X] Increase/Decrease lives.
-- [ ] Set different levels.
+- [X] Set different levels.
-- [ ] Animation of brick being shattered.
+- [ ] Animation of brick being shattered. (temporarily i'm drawing a scribble on the hit brick)

 And many more original and unique improvements on the basic known game.